HampshireCollegeCompSci/cs327_f2019/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Cosmia, Cosmic Solitaire is the result of the course of CS327 at Hampshire College during the Fall of 2019.
-Teams from different disciplines were formed to create a new solitare like game that could be published on the mobile app stores.
+Teams from different disciplines were formed to create a new solitaire-like game that could be published on the mobile app stores.
 At the end of the semester, the project was over halfway completed.

-During the 2020 Spring semester, a small group of developers consiting of members from various teams stayed to finish Cosmia.
+During the 2020 Spring semester, a small group of developers consisting of members from various teams stayed to finish Cosmia.
 These members are indicated by a ⭐ in the credits section.
 They managed to get the game near completion.

-Afterwards in 2021, the programmer Jona began work to finalize the game.
-In early 2022, Cosmia was stable and feature rich enough to start the distribution of builds for final playtesting.
+Afterwards, in 2021 the programmer Jona began work to finalize the game.
+In early 2022, Cosmia was stable and feature-rich enough to start the distribution of builds for final playtesting.

 <details>
   <summary><b>Credits</b> (click to expand)</summary>